lynxrv21/traverse_facebook_galleries/README.md

 * the user provided link is an opened image, not just a gallery.
 * certain style classes appear in these facebook pages
-* the user provides good login information
+* the user provides valid login information

 Disclaimer: The secretly entered password is only used to pass it to selenium in the login page